 There are two versions proposed, one with a table, and one with one single offset that would be applied to all current CS table entries.
 The latter is preferable.

 In this, the offset is currently signalled by a fixed length code with max. amplitude of 63, which would be equivalent to changing the chroma QP by 8.
-It seems that a range which would correspond to a QP change of 2 would be sufficient.: Adopt JVET-P0371 (version with one offset value, restricted to a range which would correspond to a QP change of 2)
+It seems that a range which would correspond to a QP change of 2 would be sufficient.

+Decision: Adopt JVET-P0371 (version with one offset value, restricted to a range which would correspond to a QP change of 2)

 Decision(CTC): Enable JVET-P0371 in CTC.
 Values for HDR and SDR still to be determined by proponents, such that the gain/loss would be homogeneous for luma and chroma in tool on / tool off testing.
 Should be done based on VTM7 release 1.